LOtting/COG-01/nodejs/homework.md

-Use the Linux Manual to get information about "cat" Program and have a look at "commandline-basics.md"
+Use the Linux Manual to get information about "cat" Program and have a look at ["commandline-basics.md"](https://github.com/Goyapa/COG-01/blob/master/commandline/Basic-cammands/commandline-basics.md)

 ```shell
 $ man cat
 ```
-have a look at [Commandline-basics](https://github.com/Goyapa/COG-01/blob/master/commandline/Basic-cammands/commandline-basics.md)

 ##### REPLing out the convert function
 At "REPLing out the convert function" do not forget to